 They are entitled to the rest of the profit after satisfying other parties.
 However, during the winding up of the company, they can claim the remaining assets only.
 On the other hand, Preference shares are given some advantages over equity shares.

 1.1.4.
-Debt Securities – How to Learn to Trade?
+Debt Securities

 Debt securities are those financial assets that are subject to loan borrowed.
 Moreover, these assets define the relationship between a borrower and a lender.
 Securities include bonds, debentures, and others.

 The document acknowledging the debt is known as a debt deed.
 The debt deed consists of all required information.
-It includes the loan amount, maturity period, rate of interest, terms, and conditions, etc.
+It includes the loan amount, maturity period, rate of interest, terms and conditions, etc.

-Debentures are of many types having different terms and conditions.
+Debentures are of many types, having different terms and conditions.
 The main types are redeemable, irredeemable, secured, unsecured, bearer, registered, and others.

 1.1.5.
 Depository